 The Organization has a Simple Retirement Plan qualified as tax-deferred under the IRC.
-All employees making at least \$5,000 of eligible compensation in two consecutive years are eligible with up to a 3% match.
-There were employer contributions for the years ended December 31, 2022 and 2021 of \$18,339 and \$16,900, respectively.
+All employees who are reasonably expected to receive at least \$5,000 in compensation within the current calendar year and received at least \$5,000 in compensation during any one preceding calendar year are eligible to participate in the plan and will receive up to a 3% matching contribution.
+There were employer contributions for the years ended December 31, 2023 and 2022 of \$17,759 and \$18,339, respectively.